rosulek/gmail-tickler/README.md

 The script might not work correctly when you have lots (hundreds? thousands?) of emails under "Tickler management".
 Google Apps scripts are throttled in ways that are not entirely clear.

 The script can only restore emails to the inbox as frequently as the Google Apps time trigger runs the script.
-So if you trigger the tickler script to run every hour, don't expect the timing of restored emails to be more precise than one hour.
+So if you trigger the Tickler script to run every hour, don't expect the timing of restored emails to be more precise than one hour.

 Threads will be restored to the inbox the first time the script runs **after the given date/time has passed.** So if you tickle an email until 11am Friday, and your processing script is triggered every hour, your email may not be restored until 11:59am Friday, or whenever the processing script happens to run.
 In general, if you have set up the processing script to trigger every N minutes, expect that emails might be restored to the inbox up to N minutes later than their given date/time.

-> Note: there is an option in the tickler script to "fudge" all times by a given amount.
-So if you set the fudge factor to 15 minutes, then an email designated for 2pm will be placed in your inbox even if the tickler script happens to run at 1:45pm.
+> Note: there is an option in the Tickler script to "fudge" all times by a given amount.
+So if you set the fudge factor to 15 minutes, then an email designated for 2pm will be placed in your inbox even if the Tickler script happens to run at 1:45pm.
 Still, the disclaimers above all apply to the "fudged" time.

 > A sensible usage of this fudge factor is to set it equal to the triggering interval.
 For example, set the fudge factor to 30 minutes, and trigger the processing script every 30 minutes.
 That way, tickling a thread to `2pm` means "restore this thread to the inbox by 2pm at the latest; i.e., sometime in the 30 minutes preceding 2pm."